 I was left simply breathless by the place: small side streets that lead you over bridges and canals.
 It is possible to hide from the crowds and find your own little ‘backwater’.

-One day in Venice: A gondala ride
+Things to do in Venice: A gondala ride

 Enquiries into a gondola ride revealed that it costs 80 euros per person, even if sharing a gondola with five or six others.
 I did my best to stifle a laugh in the face of the gondola man and made my way over to another place: 30 euros for a ride on a small motor boat up the Grand Canal and back.
 This was a much more agreeable price and I happily parted with my money.